SEEDS-Group/TTSL/docs/development/grammar-testing.md

         By convention, the comment should be placed at the start of the file.

-3. Add the Safe-DS code that you want to test to the file.
+3. Add the TTSL code that you want to test to the file.
 4. Run the tests.
 The test runner will automatically pick up the new test.

 [^1]: We do not differentiate whether the error originated in the lexer (error code `lexing-error`) or the actual parser (error code `parsing-error`).
 Both are treated as syntax errors.